cyclus/cyclus.github.com/source/cep/cep2.rst

 like actors are grouped together and act identically.
 Resource exchange may be implemented using a strict *agent-based* modeling [2]_ approach or strict *system dynamics* methods [3]_.
-However, these two paradigms are not restrictive and implementations may pull from a vareity of algorithms as needed.
+However, these two paradigms are not restrictive and implementations may pull from a variety of algorithms as needed.

 Furthermore, the choice of how to represent time evolution may fall into one of the following categories: